Vegan Pad Thai

 - 1 large handful garlic chives (can sub regular chives)

-- 1 tbsp palm sugar (can sub agave syrup, maple syrup, or honey for vegetarian)
+- 1 tbsp coconut sugar (can sub agave, maple syrup)

 - 1 cup bean sprouts